kgrid/kgrid-site/docs/tutorial/createko.md

 ```

 The build process will create a file `main.js` in `/dist` directory. `service.yaml` is referring this file as the artifact for the service.

+## Try the bundled KO

+Now, the bundled KO is ready to be activated.
+The activation process is the same as described in the developer's guide.
+Once activated, you can use Swagger Editor to try out the KO service.